 Yes, fathers can get full custody in Wisconsin.
 Full or sole custody is given to one parent once proven that the other parent is unfit.
 An unfit parent is unsuitable if they threaten the child's physical or mental well-being.

 Our firm understands the need to be with your kids and to have a say in their upbringing.
 Courts always want to operate in the best interests of children.
 We can help build a case that proves you are necessary for the child, and your continued involvement will improve their well-being.
 Our team understands how painful child custody concerns can be, and we will approach your case with the care and dedication you deserve.

-Our attorneys are here to help Waukesha County residents with all their child custody needs.
+Our attorneys are here to help Waukesha County with all their child custody needs.
 From creating a parenting plan to handling a dispute, we are here for you.
 For a consultation, call (262) 205-0705 today or contact us online.